There was an error with your log in

 Frequently asked questions about backcountry skiing in Japan

 • Backcountry skiing season in Japan typically runs from December to April, but can vary depending on the island.
-Here are some of the most popular destinations:
+Here are some of the most popular backcountry skiing destinations in the country:

 Hokkaido: Japan’s northernmost island is a renowned powderhound paradise.
 The Niseko United area is particularly popular, with mountains like Niseko Hirafu and Niseko Hanazono offering extensive backcountry terrain.
 The season here runs from December to early May.